SpeechColab/GigaSpeech/README.md

    <QUESTIONMARK>
    <EXCLAMATIONPOINT>
    ```
-2. Grabage meta tags in DEV/TEST sets:
+2. Grabage utterance tags in DEV/TEST sets:
    our DEV/TEST sets are labelled by human annotators, they are instructed to label every single piece of the entire audio.
-So if part of audio is not human speech, they label it with a set of garbage meta tags.
+So if part of audio is not human speech, they label it with a set of garbage utterance tags.
    A *complete table* of garbage meta tags are listed below:
    ```
    <SIL>